 Why Did the Lord Jesus Allow His Disciples to Pluck the Ears of Corn to Eat on the Sabbath? – Bible Study

-“At that timewent on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat” (Matthew 12:1).
+“At that time Jesus went on thethrough the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat” (Matthew 12:1).

-Previously, when I read this scripture, I always wondered: Why did thechoose to go outdoors on the Sabbath?
+Previously, when I read this scripture, I always wondered: Why did the Lord Jesus choose to go outdoors on the Sabbath?
 And why did He allow His disciples to pluck the ears of corn to eat when they went through the corn?
-The laws stipulated that people must stop all work to on the Sabbath, and must not casually go out or take part in activities.
+The laws stipulated that people must stop all work to worship God on the Sabbath, and must not casually go out or take part in activities.
 Thus, to the Pharisees, What the Lord Jesus did seemed to violate the laws.
 But why did the Lord Jesus do like this?
 What on earth would the Lord Jesus communicate to the people of the day?

 After God become flesh to work among man, He can directly utter His voice to provide all that man needs, and so can He directly express His will and demands to man.
 For instance, no matter what difficult problems the disciples and people following the Lord Jesus had, they could directly seek the Lord, then He would solve them anytime according to their practical needs, or point out the ways to practice, directly and clearly.
 For every word spoken by the Lord Jesus, everything done by Him, and every requirement to man made by Him all came from God Himself.
 Just as the Lord, “I am the way, the truth, and the life …” (John 14:6).
 Hence, is there any need for God Himself to appear to man and work on the basis of the letters and doctrines of the law?
 And can He be subject to time, space and geographical constraints, or to man’s conceptions and imaginations?
 Thus, the Lord Jesus went outdoors on the Sabbath and allowed His disciples to pluck the ears of corn to eat when they were hungry—this showed the man of the day exactly that His arrival had already ended the age of keeping the law, and begun His new work in the Age of Redemption.